inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 ### Output Vector Dimensions

 The final capsule layer, DigitCaps, outputs vectors of length 16.
-It turns out that some of these vector dimensions have learned to represent the features that make up and distinguish each class of handwritten digit, 0-9.
+It turns out that some of these vector dimensions have learned to represent the features that makeup and distinguish each class of handwritten digit, 0-9.
 The features that distinguish different image classes are traits like image width, skew, line thickness, and so on.
 In my implementation, I tried to visualize what each vector dimension represents by slightly modifying the capsule output vectors and visualizing the reconstructed images.
 I've highlighted some of my results below.

 <p align="center" >
 <img src='/assets/capsules/perturbed_reconstructions.png' width="500" />